General studies

 15.04.2025: "The bakery trade - challenges of an old profession in modern times", by Bernd Kütscher, Federal College of the German Bakery Trade, Director

 06.05.2025: "The measurement of risk.
-Can luck and bad luck be calculated?", by Prof. Dr. Christian Hesse, Department of Mathematics, University of Stuttgart
+Can you calculate luck and bad luck?", by Prof. Dr. Christian Hesse, Department of Mathematics, University of Stuttgart

-13.05.2025: "Financial education in Germany - significance and prospects", by Prof. Dr. Tabea Bucher-Koenen, ZWE Leibniz Centre for European Economic Research GmbH, Mannheim
+13.05.2025: "Financial education in Germany - importance and perspectives", by Prof. Dr. Tabea Bucher-Koenen, ZWE Leibniz Centre for European Economic Research GmbH, Mannheim

 20.05.2025: "Fake news - why false facts are not the problem", by Prof. Dr. Matthias Kohring, Head of the Institute for Media and Communication Studies, University of Mannheim